cal-cs184-student/sp22-project-webpages-YijunLi-FiM/proj2/index.md

   After: <br/>
   ![](images/img23.png) <br/>
 - Write about your eventful debugging journey, if you have experienced one. <br/>
   Some half edges are not rendering correctly.
-I double-checked
+I double-checked my graph and fixed some wrong vertex neighbor assignments.
 - If you have implemented support for boundary edges, show screenshots of your implementation properly handling split operations on boundary edges. <br/>
-  For implementation, see branch `q5-ec`.<br/>
+  For implementation, see branch `q5-ec`. <br/>
   ![](images/q5-ec.png) <br/>
   ![](images/q5-ec-1.png)